Murder on the Orient Express (1974 film): Plot

 In 1930, toddler Daisy Armstrong, daughter of British Army Colonel Hamish Armstrong and his American wife Sonia, is kidnapped and murdered.

 In December 1935, Hercule Poirot travels from Istanbul to London on the Orient Express.
-His old friend, Signor Bianchi, a director of the company that owns the rail line, arranges Poirot's accommodation after all the first-class compartments are uncharacteristically sold out during the off-season.
-Other passengers include American socialite Harriet Belinda Hubbard; English governess Mary Debenham; Swedish missionary Greta Ohlsson; American businessman Samuel Ratchett, with his secretary/translator Hector McQueen and English valet Edward Beddoes; Italian-American car salesman Antonio Foscarelli; elderly Russian Princess Natalia Dragomiroff and her German maid Hildegarde Schmidt; Hungarian Count Rudolf Andrenyi and his wife Elena; British Army Colonel John Arbuthnott; and American theatrical agent Cyrus B. Hardman.
+His old friend, Signor Bianchi, a director of the company that owns the rail line, arranges Poirot's accommodation after all the first-class compartments are unusually sold out during the off-season.
+Other passengers include American socialite Harriet Belinda Hubbard; English governess Mary Debenham; Swedish missionary Greta Ohlsson; American businessman Samuel Ratchett, with his secretary/translator Hector McQueen and English valet Edward Beddoes; Italian-American car salesman Antonio "Gino" Foscarelli; elderly Russian Princess Natalia Dragomiroff and her German maid Hildegarde Schmidt; Hungarian Count Rudolf Andrenyi and his wife Elena; British Army Colonel John Arbuthnott; and American theatrical agent Cyrus B. Hardman.

-The day after the train's departure, Ratchett requests to hire Poirot as a bodyguard as he has received death threats, but Poirot declines.
+The day after the train's departure, Ratchett requests to hire Poirot as a bodyguard as he has received death threats, but Poirot declines despite a very generous fee.
 When the train stops in Belgrade, Bianchi gives Poirot his compartment and shares a coach with Greek physician Stavros Constantine.
-A snowdrift in Yugoslavia strands the train.
-During the night, Poirot is awakened by a moan from Ratchett's compartment.
+During the night, a snowdrift in Yugoslavia strands the train, while Poirot is awakened by a moan from Ratchett's compartment.
 Conductor Pierre Michel is told through the door that it was just a nightmare.
 Ratchett is dead the next morning; drugged and stabbed twelve times.

-Poirot finds a charred letter fragment revealing Ratchett's true identity: American gangster Lanfranco Cassetti who, with an accomplice, had carried out Daisy's kidnapping and murder.
+Poirot finds a charred letter fragment revealing Ratchett's true identity: American gangster Lanfranco Cassetti, who along with an accomplice, had carried out Daisy Armstrong's kidnapping and murder.
 Cassetti had betrayed his accomplice and fled the country with the ransom money.
-Mrs. Armstrong then died giving birth to a stillborn baby, and Colonel Armstrong committed suicide.
-The French maidservant Paulette, suspected of complicity in the kidnapping, also committed suicide before being found innocent.
+Mrs. Armstrong then died giving premature birth to a stillborn baby, and Colonel Armstrong committed suicide.
+A French maidservant Paulette, suspected of complicity in the kidnapping, also committed suicide before being found innocent.
 Bianchi feels that there is justice in Cassetti's death.